 Nicolai Khalezin’s direction produces some spectacularly poignant moments.
 Paired with Bridget Friske’s adroit choreography, scenes of helicopters billowing down upon the Ivory Coast and four-by-fours bulldozing shanty towns jump morbidly to life through the performers’ cleverly executed movements.
 Arkadiy Yushin’s musical score provides a powerful accompaniment of thrashing drums and yowling choruses perfectly connoting the pain of each devastating scenario.

 Yet this powerful staging crumbles amid the play’s lack of cohesion and context.
 Bounding from one scene of devastation to the next the production favours poetic licence over fact and we are left lost in scenes of baffling symbolism and unexplained meaning.
 At times the actors appear only as embellishments to clichéd monologues, while the emblematic American-Indian white bison which frames the performance boarders on reducing the play’s many real life terrors to mere sentimental fable.

 Although there is no doubting the well-meaning at the heart of this anguished drama, Red Forest becomes a bleak, confusing mesh of grief, favouring picturesque sentimentality over rousing activism.

-Red Forest is on at the Young Vic theatre until 5th July 2014, for further information or to book visit here.
+Red Forest is at the Young Vic theatre until 5th July 2014.
+For further information or to book visit the theatre’s website here.